joshi27s/Large-BVAR-with-Covid-Volatility/README.md

 ## Requirements

-The package requires the following Python libraries:
+The package requires the following Python packages:

 - `numpy`
 - `pandas`